maierfelix/nvk/README.md

 Install the corresponding Vulkan SDK version from [here](https://vulkan.lunarg.com/sdk/home#windows).
 The later installer will ask you to setup bindings for ``1.1.92``, so make sure you have ``Vulkan SDK 1.1.92`` installed.

-Install node-vulkan
+Install *nvk*
 ````
-npm install node-vulkan
+npm install nvk
 ````

-After installing node-vulkan, a setup will ask you, if it should automate the whole binding build process for you.
+After installing *nvk*, a setup will ask you, if it should automate the whole binding build process for you.

-Afterwards you can `require` or `import` node-vulkan in your project!
+Afterwards you can `require` or `import` *nvk* in your project!

 ## CLI: